 Cycling Without Age (CWA) is an innovative program that helps seniors stay active and stay connected with their communities.
 Originating from Demark, CWA makes it possible for seniors or those with mobility challenges to get back on bicycles, allowing them to enjoy their scenic communities.
 This initiative started in 2012, and has expanded to 28 different countries.

 CWA uses a special 3-wheeled rickshaw bike.
 These “trishaws” have a two-seater passenger carriage in the front.
 Volunteer “pilots” who sit on a bike in the back, propelling the bike forward.
 The bike pilot can easily chat with the passengers, often connecting people from different generations through conversation, storytelling, and reminiscing.

 Cycling Without Age at Bruyère

 Bruyère Continuing Care (Bruyère) opened Ontario’s first CWA chapter in 2016, in collaboration with community partner Gary Bradshaw.
-The Ontario Centre for Learning, Research and Innovation in Long-Term Care at (Ontario CLRI) at Bruyère supported the program evaluation.
-Bruyère runs two long-term care homes Saint-Louis Residence and Élisabeth Bruyère Residence and also operates the Bruyère Village for independent seniors’ living, all located in Ottawa.
+The Ontario Centre for Learning, Research and Innovation in Long-Term Care (CLRI) at Bruyère supported the program evaluation.
+Bruyère runs two long-term care homes, Saint-Louis Residence and Élisabeth Bruyère Residence, and also operates the Bruyère Village for independent seniors’ living, all located in Ottawa.

 Bruyère’s Therapeutic Support Services Department runs the CWA program at all of these sites, and has had tremendous success.